stashed/website/content/docs/v2023.10.9/addons/mariadb/helm/index.md

 ### Ensure MariaDB Addon

-When you install Stash Enterprise version, it will automatically install all the official database addons.
+When you install Stash, it will automatically install all the official database addons.
 Make sure that MariaDB addon was installed properly using the following command.

 ```bash
 $ kubectl get tasks.stash.appscode.com | grep mariadb